suatt-prog/suatt-prog/README.md

 - 👋 Hi, I’m @suatt-prog
-- 👀 I’m interested in app development and automation
+- 👀 I’m interested in app development and web development
-- 🌱 I’m currently learning C# language
+- 🌱 I’m currently learning C# and Javascript languages
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me suattopcu13@gmail.com

 <!---